7 practical tips that will make going back to school easier!

 By doing the shopping early, you'll be able to have a fun back to school dinner (like how about this fun backwards back to school dinner) to kick off the new year.

+It's back-to-school season, so be sure to clean all those clothes and ensure that your washing machine is functioning properly (if it isn't, contact Washing Machine Repair services immediately), because you'll need it a lot more in the coming days, girl.
+Once everything is done, set out the clothes for the next day.
 Our mornings go SO much smoother when we set our out outfits the night before.
-My children are still little, so they need a help with this.
-At bedtime, we just pull out their outfit for the next day and set it on their dresser.
+My children are still little, so they need help with this.
+At bedtime, we just pull out their outfit for the next day and set them on their dresser.
 Then when they get up in the morning, they already know what to get dressed in while I work on breakfast.
 In fact, they get mad when I forget to set out clothes.
-By doing this, it also helps me as the mom to make sure I have clean clothes for them.
-Nothing like waking up and realizing there isn’t clean underwear or clothes to wear.
+Doing this, also helps me as the mom to make sure I have clean clothes for them.
+Nothing like waking up and realizing there isn't clean underwear or clothes to wear.

 We keep a few hair supplies in a kitchen drawer so that I can do my children's hair at breakfast.
 I'm excited for the day when they can do their own completely in their bathroom upstairs, but having all the hair supplies right there in the kitchen makes it easy for me to do it without having to herd them back upstairs.